Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Conclusion

 \section{Conclusion}

-The mass, spin, and merger rate of BBHs are a direct probe to infer their formation channels.
-Though the spin of the BBHs is not yet well inferred from the observations, we can infer the masses and luminosity distance of several BBHs using the network of LIGO/Virgo detectors.
-The mass distribution and merger rate of the BBHs are likely to exhibit a redshift dependence due to the dependence on metallicity and formation channel of BBHs.
-In this work, we consider a model which considers the redshift dependence of BBH mass distribution and the merger rate and estimate the parameters of this model from the latest GW catalog of LVK GWTC-3.
+The mass, spin, and merger rate of BBHs are a direct probe to infer their formation channels. {Though the information available from observations of BBH component spins is limited (see e.g. \cite{LIGOScientific:2021psn}), }we can infer the masses and luminosity distance of several BBHs using the network of LIGO/Virgo detectors.
+The mass distribution and merger rate of the BBHs are likely to exhibit a redshift dependence due to the dependence on the stellar metallicity and formation channel of BBHs.
+In this work, we consider a model which considers the redshift dependence of BBH mass distribution due to the mixing of binary black holes and {the redshift dependence} of merger rate. {We used a Bayesian analysis and estimated the values of the model's parameters using the latest GW catalog of LVK GWTC-3.}

-By fitting this model with the data with both GW source parameters and cosmological parameters, we show an agreement between the Gaussian peak of the mass distribution with the theoretically expected PISN mass scale.
-This shows that the Gaussian peak in the mass profile of BHs could likely be reconciled PISN mass-scale value of around $55$ M$_\odot$ when time delay information is considered.
-However, if there exits BHs of second-generation which are going to have masses heavier than predicted by the PISN mass scale, then such systems cannot be captured by this model.

-We have found that current data does not favor a model allowing only for first-generation BBH mergers with redshift-dependent mass distribution over the phenomenological redshift-independent mass models.
-This is due to the high suppression of the production of high mass BBHs, and therefore the necessity of including a model for other formation channels, as well as the increased number of nuisance parameters with respect to the simple phenomenological models.
-Although a redshift evolution of the BBHs mass distribution can not be confirmed yet, we have shown that \textit{(i)} a time-delay distribution might play an important role in cosmology, \textit{(ii) a time-delay distribution might reconcile the PISN scale with simple phenomenological models and hints towards the formation channels of these BBHs.}
+By fitting this model with the data with both GW source parameters and cosmological parameters.
+We show that using a time-delay distribution for BBHs and a PISN mass model in redshift, it is possible to obtain a value of $M_{\rm PISN}(Z_*)$ compatible with astrophysical expectations.
+This shows that the BBH excess in the mass profile of BHs could likely be reconciled with the PISN mass-scale value of around $40-50$ M$_\odot$ when time delay information is considered.
+However, if there exist BHs of second-generation that are going to have masses heavier than predicted by the PISN mass scale, then such systems cannot be captured by this model.
+Though we have found that current data equally favors a model allowing only for first-generation BBH mergers with redshift-dependent mass distribution over the phenomenological redshift-independent PLG mass model.
+There is also an indication of the redshift dependence of the BBH mass distribution, but this trend is not statistically significant.
+More observations will be required to better understand the redshift dependence. {Our analysis also indicates a value of $\alpha_Z= 7.0^{+4.0}_{-2.9}$ for the Case-2 (fixed $H_0$ case).
+This variation is $3-4$ times larger than the typical value people expect from 1-D stellar simulations and a simplistic prescription of stellar wind models \cite{Farmer}.
+In the future with more data, if these results hold, then one needs to better understand the dependence of metallicity on $M_{\rm PISN}(Z_*)$.}